iraf-community/iraf/README.md

 To keep the software away from bitrotting, and to fix bugs that are in the package despite (or because) of its age, the iraf-community works on integrating the available patches into the IRAF source code.
-See [`RELEASE.md`](RELEASE.md) for the release notes.

 For installation instructions see the file [`INSTALL.md`](INSTALL.md) in this directory.